Josedoria93/Josedoria93/README.md

 <hr>

-## 💪 Habilidades
+## 💪 Skills
-- **Análisis de Datos**: Capacidad para interpretar y extraer insights de grandes conjuntos de datos.
+- **Data Analysis**: Ability to interpret and extract insights from large datasets.
-- **Visualización de Datos**: Creación de dashboards y reportes efectivos con herramientas como Power BI.
+- **Data Visualization**: Creation of effective dashboards and reports using tools like Power BI.
-- **Gestión de Bases de Datos**: Experiencia en SQL y MySQL para el manejo y optimización de bases de datos.
+- **Database Management**: Experience in SQL and MySQL for handling and optimizing databases.
-- **Desarrollo de Soluciones**: Implementación de soluciones basadas en datos para mejorar la eficiencia operativa.
+- **Solution Development**: Implementation of data-driven solutions to improve operational efficiency.

 <hr>